pyiron/executorlib/README.md

     print([f.result() for f in future_lst])
 ```
 In the same way executorlib can also execute Python functions which use additional computing resources, like multiple
 CPU cores, CPU threads or GPUs.
-For example if the Python function internally uses tthe Message Passing Interface (MPI)
+For example if the Python function internally uses the Message Passing Interface (MPI)
 via the [mpi4py](https://mpi4py.readthedocs.io) Python libary:
 ```python
 from executorlib import Executor